aablan/hyke-task/README.md

 - Spring boot version 2.3.
 - Integration tests using junit5 & rest assured.
 - Feign Clients to provide the definition.
+- Mongo DB to store the provided mobile data, and perform operations.
+- Proper docker installtion is needed on the machine running the test cases.

 # How to Run:
 - Pre-requisites:<br />